BGCG/project2/README.md

 ### Typography ###

 Laila font was used for the options, next, start and restart buttons as it has an appearance reminiscent of old scripts of historical texts.
-I used the Alexandria font as the header and question elements as this gives a slight contrast with Laila, emphasising this is a light-hearted quiz, although perhaps about serious subjects in history.
+I used the Alexandria font as the header and question elements as this gives a slight contrast with Laila, emphasising this is a light-hearted quiz, although about serious subjects in history.

 ## Features ##